jsfehler/leangle/README.rst

 ------------------------

 API Responses can be described with the `describe_response` decorator.
+They will be added as documentation to the API Gateway.
 They should go after the route decorator, and can be stacked.

 .. code-block:: python